Sachdevabhavya/ContactManagerApp/README.md

 # Contact Manager App

-It is an andorid application built in kotlin for the users to store contacts , consisting of fields like name and email id.
+It is an andorid application built in kotlin for the users to store contacts , consisting of fields like name , email id and Phone Number.
 It stores the contacts on the ui itself and the user can create a new contact , modify an existing contact and delete a contact.
+It uses recycler view tp create a list view of contacts stored in the UI itself , using ROOM database.

 # Technology used